appccelerate/statemachine/documentation/migratingToV5.md

 Make sure you use the correct `StateMachineDefinitionBuilder`:
 - from namespace `Appccelerate.StateMachine.Machine` for state machines **without** async/await support
 - from namespace `Appccelerate.StateMachine.AsyncMachine` for state machines **with** async/await support

+## Changes in extension API

+The extension API is changed in version 5, too.
+Instead of mutable states, the state definition is passed to the extensions.